ng-Classic/ng-classic/packages/compiler/design/architecture.md

 ##### Module systems

-The Angular ClassicPackage Format includes more than one copy of a package's code.
+The Angular Classic Package Format includes more than one copy of a package's code.
 At minimum, it includes one ESM5 (ES5 code in ES Modules) entrypoint, one ES2015 entrypoint, and one UMD entrypoint.
-Some libraries _not_ following the package format may still work in the Angular ClassicCLI, if they export code that can be loaded by Webpack.
+Some libraries _not_ following the package format may still work in the Angular Classic CLI, if they export code that can be loaded by Webpack.

 Thus, `ngcc` will have two approaches for dealing with packages on NPM.

-1. APF Path: libraries following the Angular Classicpackage format will have their source code updated to contain Ivy definitions.
+1. APF Path: libraries following the Angular Classic package format will have their source code updated to contain Ivy definitions.
 This ensures tree-shaking will work properly.
 2. Compatibility Path: libraries where `ngcc` cannot determine how to safely modify the existing code will have a patching operation applied.
-This patching operation produces a "wrapper" file for each file containing an Angular Classicentity, which re-exports patched versions of the Angular Classicentities.
+This patching operation produces a "wrapper" file for each file containing an Angular Classic entity, which re-exports patched versions of the Angular Classic entities.
 This is not compatible with tree-shaking, but will work for libraries which `ngcc` cannot otherwise understand.
 A warning will be printed to notify the user they should update the version of the library if possible.

 For example, if a library ships with commonjs-only code or a UMD bundle that `ngcc` isn't able to patch directly, it can generate patching wrappers instead of modifying the input code.